Employment and Support Allowance

 If you are responsible for a child under five, or receive one of

-ESA, you also qualify for a Cold Weather Payment of £25 if the
+qualify for a Cold Weather Payment of £25 if the average

-average temperature where you live falls to zero degrees celsius or
+temperature where you live falls to zero degrees Celsius or below

 - Work-related Activity component